rory-codes/rt-coaching/docs/README.md

 * Javascript - Javascript should also be commended because it was utilized to adjust to Bootstrap 5.3

+* Git - Git pages was used for project planning, hosting repositories.

+* VS-code - Virtal studio code (VS-code) was used for all coding.

 * Squoosh - Squoosh was used to compress files, changing them from PNG to WebP, which shortened the time the website took to load.

 * Code Institute - Resources from the Code Institute, such as my tutor Mo Shami, who gave advice on how approach the project.